 8. STANDARDISED PROFESSIONAL INFORMATION WARNINGS AND INFORMATION

-Refer to the current version of Professional Information for Human Medicines: Standardised Texts Guideline
+Refer to the current version of Professional Information for Human Medicines: Standardised Texts Guideline SAHPGL-CEM-04.
+This guideline should be read in conjunction with current pharmacovigilance recommendations for the medicine.

 9. RESPONSIBILITIES OF EACH UNIT